 What type of beets work best for this roasted beet salad?

-Red, golden, or candy-striped (Chioggia) beets all work well — use whatever you can find.
-Golden beets are milder and less likely to stain, while red beets offer that classic deep color.
+Red, golden, or candy-striped beets all work well.
+Golden beets are milder, while red beets give the classic deep color.

 Who’s Stirring the Pot?